 As it turns out, the author of the original tweet is a prodigious writer whose fan base dwarfs mine tenfold.
-Her moniker is that of a “Hood Feminist”, someone who is quick to “clap back” and “start shit and end shit”.
+Her moniker is that of a “Hood Feminist,” someone quick to “clap back” and “start shit and end shit.”

-What followed I have to say was a runaway train powered by miscommunication, ego and just pure rage on everybody’s part.
+I have to say that what followed was a runaway train powered by miscommunication, ego, and just pure rage on everybody’s part.
 Tweets and screenshots were being volleyed left and right.
 My friends got involved.
 Her followers got involved.
-My brother damn near threatened physical violence.
-Her people added my Twitter handle to their public lists of misogynists, idiots and pigs.
+My brother damn near-threatened physical violence.
+Her people added my Twitter handle to their public lists of misogynists, idiots, and pigs.
 I declared myself a feminist while in the same breathe called this grown woman a “little girl” and a “fucking lying coward cunt whore of a bitch.”

 Yeah.
 Things.
 Got.
 Out.
 Of.
 Hand.

-One of my many dissenters commented that I needed to calm down which actually was the first time since this volley of insults started that someone even remotely seemed to be concerned about my welfare.
-So far the dialogue has been “She’s a bitch” and “You’re a pig.”
-He kind of stopped me in my tracks when he suggested that I calm down and be amazed that the possibility of a Black woman billionaire being president is at the center of this debate.
+One of my many dissenters commented that I needed to calm down, which actually was the first time since this volley of insults started that someone even remotely seemed to be concerned about my welfare.
+So far, the dialogue has been “She’s a bitch” and “You’re a pig.”
+He kind of stopped me in my tracks when he suggested that I calm down and be amazed that the possibility of a Black woman billionaire being President is at the center of this debate.
 That stopped me cold, the objectivity of it all.
-Because in all honesty, this was in no form or fashion a “debate”.
+Because in all honesty, this was in no form or fashion a “debate.”
 This… was a flat out fight.
-This wasn’t about an exchange of ideas with an audience getting more information to influence their own point of view.
-This was two extremely angry people trying to out sass the other on the Twitter playing field.
+This wasn’t about exchanging ideas with an audience getting more information to influence their own point of view.
+This was two furious people trying to out sass the other on the Twitter playing field.
 And in that sense, I brought a gun to a knife fight.
 It’s one thing to be sassy and block somebody from a discussion.
 It’s whole other, in a conversation about #MeToo and #NoMore and Black women and feminism, to refer to a Black woman as a “fucking lying coward cunt whore of a bitch.”

-A little time has passed, the majority of the smoke has cleared, my ego and my gun has been sheathed, my objectivity is becoming even clearer.
-I imagine that after while (a.k.a. maybe a couple of years) I’ll be apologetic.
+A little time has passed, the majority of the smoke has cleared, my ego and my gun have been sheathed, and my objectivity is becoming even more evident.
+I imagine that after a while (a.k.a. maybe a couple of years) I’ll be apologetic.
 Not just yet.
-I don’t know if anybody would admit that they were “wounded” by my language but I can tell you that when I was silenced, that fucking hurt.
-And everything after that, came from that hurt.
-And that gun filled with language scooped from a raw septic tank and shot over everyone’s nice clean knife fight of a discussion… well I thought we were “hood”?
+I don’t know if anybody would admit that they were “wounded” by my language, but I can tell you that when I was silenced, that fucking hurt.
+And everything after that came from that hurt.
+And that gun filled with language scooped from a raw septic tank and shot over everyone’s nice clean knife fight of a discussion… well, I thought we were “hood”?
 I thought we were “clapping back”?
 I thought we were “starting and ending shit”?
 I thought we was about dat life?
 In this context, I thought it was fair.
-But I know, for better or for worse, in certain people’s eyes I’m the chauvinist Michael Richards, spewing sexist epithets at a Tourette’s speed.
+But I know, for better or for worse, in certain people’s eyes, I’m the Black Andrew “Dice” Clay, spewing sexist epithets at a Tourette’s speed.

 And this article is in no way my “apology tour.”
-I can’t even say I’m apologetic really or rather, like I said, not yet.
+I can’t even say I’m apologetic, or in the very least, like I said, not yet.
 Maybe later.
-And it would just be for the language not the intention which is just as strong, virile and unyielding as it ever was… “a new day is on the horizon.”
-That was the impetuous of all of this with me wanting to spread that gospel and that young woman wanting to make sure it’s author doesn’t do more harm than good to an already embattled America.
-And ironically enough, despite all the “Pig” and “Pussy” and “Beast” and “Bitch” and “Coon” and “Cunt” that has been left on this battlefield, I tend to believe we all agree on BOTH points.
+And it would just be for the language, not the intention which is just as strong, virile, and unyielding as it ever was… “a new day is on the horizon.”
+That was the impetuous of all of this, with me wanting to spread that gospel and that young woman wanting to make sure it’s author doesn’t do more harm than good to an already embattled America.
+And ironically enough, despite all the “Pig” and “Pussy” and “Beast” and “Bitch” and “Coon” and “Cunt” that was left on this battlefield, I tend to believe we all agree on BOTH points.

 So what is the moral here?
-What is the take away?
-If I were to be completely objective and look at the whole thing it would be fair to say that women, particularly women of color, in general don’t feel safe or heard and that my language in this particular instance in no way, shape or form was meant to empower the voice of the Black woman.
-Conversely… in this particular instance, that “voice” was insulting, condescending and instigated a fight.
+What is the takeaway?
+If I were to be completely objective and look at the whole thing, it would be fair to say that women, particularly women of color, in general, don’t feel safe or heard and that my language in this particular instance in no way, shape or form was meant to empower the voice of the Black woman.
+Conversely… in this particular instance, that “voice” was insulting, condescending, and instigated a fight.
 I can’t apologize for accepting that invitation.
-I harken back to when Solange was smacking the shit out of Jay-Z and Jay-Z never responded in kind and hit her back.
-What can I say; I’m no Jay-Z. I’m a proud gay dude that views women as my equal in every way, in work, love and war.
-When a woman speaks I take it as seriously as any man.
-When a woman loves me I take it as seriously as any man.
-And when a woman attacks I attack back as if she were any man (believe me, if those tweets came from a dude, he still would have been a “cunt ass bitch”).
+I harken back to when Solange was smacking the shit out of Jay-Z, and Jay-Z never responded in kind and hit her back.
+What can I say; I’m no Jay-Z. I’m a proud gay dude that views women as my equal in every way, in work, love, and war.
+When a woman speaks, I take it as seriously as any man.
+When a woman loves me, I take it as seriously as any man.
+And when a woman attacks, I attack back as if she were any man (believe me, if those tweets came from a dude, he still would have been a “cunt ass bitch”).
 And to me, that’s feminism.
 It’s not creating spaces where women are immune from antagonism and can haphazardly offend, insult and violate then run back into the bushes of womanhood when things get tough, but creating spaces where we all get a seat at the table, respect is afforded to everyone… as well as reprimand.
-You don’t get to act like a bitch then play victim when someone calls you on it… female or male.
+You don’t get to act like a bitch then play the victim when someone calls you on it… female or male.
 No. Omarosa does not fit in my view of feminism.